Unusual things to do in Paris: how to discover the capital differently?

 Want to ramble through secret destinations on your Parisian getaway?
 Have a drink in a little-known spot with a breathtaking view?
 Or take part in some out-of-the -ordinary activities right in the heart of the capital?
 Here are some ideas for discovering Paris’s alternative side!

-The most impressive of all the fake façades is the one at 145 Rue La Fayette (75010).
+The most impressive of them all can be found at 145 Rue La Fayette (75010).

 The best spots for street art in Paris